GedalyaKrycer/screen-it/README.md

 * Avatars show up the first character of up to the first 3 word's.
 If there are more then two characters the font size gets smaller dynamically.

+* The Movie name hides overflow and shows an ellipse after a preset width size that changes based on breakpoint.